GustavoFri/GustavoFri.github.io/_pages/about.md

 ===

 My name is **Runzhe Yang (杨润哲)**.
 The Chinese character "润" means moist, nourishing, or abundant, while "哲" was chosen by my parents with the hope that I would always think rationally and calmly.
 > My English name is **Reinhard Yang**, which some people interpret as "real heart", while it means "mighty and brave or strong judgment" in German.
-If you find them inconvenient to pronounce, you can simply call me *Reiny*.
+Or you can simply call me *Reiny*.

 I am now a junior undergraduate student at [the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/), [Wuhan University](https://en.whu.edu.cn/), majoring in Statistics and Probability.

 I grew up in Huizhou, Guangdong in Southern China.

-My primary **research interests** lie in the area involving Probability and Analysis, such as Stochastic Analysis, SPDE, and Stochastic Process.
-Recently, Percolation Theory and SLE have also aroused my interest.
+My primary **research interests** lie in the area involving Probability and Analysis, like Stochastic Analysis and SPDE.
+I am also interested in Statistical Physics, such as Percolation, SLE and Gaussian Free Fields.

 See my CV [here](../files/cv.pdf)